Do you want to refinance your mortgage to a lower rate?

-This is a common question many homeowners have when thinking about refinancing a mortgage.
-Refinancing requires a lot of paperwork, it’s almost as complicated as when you got the mortgage to begin with.
+This is a common question many homeowners have when thinking about refinancing a home loan.
+Refinancing requires a lot of paperwork, takes time, and it isn’t free.

-So before you waste your precious time dealing with the hassle of getting a loan you want to make sure it’s truly worth it.
+So before you waste your precious time dealing with the hassle of getting a loan, you want to make sure it’s genuinely worth it.

-In order for a refinance to be worth your time will largely depend on the amount of closing costs involved and the rate.
-The interest rate is extremely import and one of the most common reasons for refinancing.
-A quarter of one percentage difference in rate can save, or cost, you tens of thousands of dollars.
+For a refinance to be worth your time, it will largely depend on the amount of closing costs involved and the rate of the loan.
+The interest rate is critical, and one of the most common reasons for refinancing.
+A quarter of one percent difference in the interest rate can save, or cost, you tens of thousands of dollars.

 Average Cost to Refinance a Mortgage

-As an example let’s say your mortgage has a balance of $200,000.
-If you were to refinance that loan into a new loan, total closing costs will run between 2%-4% of the loan amount.
+As an example, let’s say your mortgage has a balance of $200,000.
+If you were to refinance that loan into a new loan, total closing costs would run between 2%-4% of the loan amount.
 You can expect to pay between $4,000 to $8,000 to refinance this loan.

-A no-cost refinance loan is when the lender pays the closing costs for the borrower.
-However, you should be aware that the lender makes up this money from other aspects of the mortgage.
-Usually pay charging a slightly higher interest rate so they can make the money back.
+A no-cost refinance loan is when the lender waives the closing costs, so there are no upfront costs to the borrower.
+However, you should be aware that the lender makes up this money from other aspects of the mortgage, such as a higher rate to make up for the lost revenue.